 Diabetes Education – Take Control Today!

-Valley Health has Certified Diabetes Educators (CDEs) on staff to help you take control of your diabetes.
-CDEs are health professionals who have demonstrated their knowledge and skill in diabetes self-management education by providing at least 1,000 hours of patient education, passing a rigorous exam and maintaining this highly respected credential in the healthcare industry.
+Valley Health has Certified Diabetes Care and Education Specialists (CDCES) on staff to help you take control of your diabetes.
+CDCES are health professionals who have demonstrated their knowledge and skill in diabetes self-management education by providing at least 1,000 hours of patient education, passing a rigorous exam and maintaining this highly respected credential in the healthcare industry.

-Our CDEs are Kimberly Neely, RN, MSN, Megan Peterson, RPh, Clinical Pharmacist, and Penny Skidmore, RN, BSN.
+Our CDCES are Megan Peterson, RPh, Clinical Pharmacist, and Penny Skidmore, RN, BSN.

-Most insurances cover the cost of meeting with a CDE.
+Most insurances cover the cost of meeting with a CDCES.
 If you are not sure, contact your insurance company directly.

 Chronic Care Management (CCM) – Program for Medicare Patients

-Offered at Valley Health – Milton and – Huntington, CMM provides Medicare patients individualized care designed to improve health and reduce spending for individuals with two or more chronic health conditions.
+Offered at Valley Health – Huntington, Westmoreland, Teays Valley, Harts, Hurricane, Milton, East Huntington, Wayne, Upper Kanawha, Fort Gay, and Stepptown CCM provides Medicare patients individualized care designed to improve health and reduce spending for individuals with two or more chronic health conditions.

 Examples of Chronic Conditions: Alzheimer’s disease and related dementia; Arthritis (osteoarthritis and rheumatoid); Asthma; Atrial fibrillation; Autism spectrum disorders; Cancer; Chronic obstructive pulmonary disease (COPD); Depression; Diabetes; Heart failure; Hypertension; Ischemic heart disease; Osteoporosis